 - feeling full quickly and/or loss of appetite

 - pelvic or abdominal pain (that’s your tummy and below)

 - urinary symptoms (needing to wee more urgently or more often than usual)

-However, other symptoms not listed above may develop so it’s important to tell your Clinical Nurse Specialist (CNS, a specially trained nurse involved in your care and treatment who may also be called your key worker) or GP about anything persistent and unusual for you.
+However, other symptoms not listed above may develop.
+So it’s important to tell your Clinical Nurse Specialist (CNS, a specially trained nurse involved in your care and treatment) or GP about anything persistent and unusual for you.
 Even if it’s a slight change, telling them early means you can get checked out quickly.
 You know your body best.
 Don’t be afraid to flag any concerns that you have, as it’s always better to get them checked.